 What do the results of the BMI Calculator mean?

-BMI provides a helpful guideline for achieving the weight range that’s healthiest for you.
+Your BMI provides a helpful guideline for helping you to achieve a healthy weight.
 You can interpret your BMI results as follows:

 - Below 20 = slender-lean

 - 20 to 25 = ideal weight range

 - 25 to 30 = overweight (25-27 could be healthy range if large-boned and heavily muscled)

 - 30 and above = very overweight/high risk